 3.5 Attack Models

+Adversary can launch attacks to rig the consensus process to benefit itself or halt the process.(将主语改成Attacks)

+The security of blockchain system is important for designing consensus protocols.
 We assume that an arbitrary adversary can control no more than 50% of the total voting power and corrupt nodes.
 The malicious behaviors of adversary are as follows

 Adversary can launch Sybil attack, in which adversary can generate a large number of identities for corrupted nodes.
 These nodes can deviate from consensus protocol.
 Adversary may obtain inappropriate power in consensus process.
 Adversary can overwhelm other nodes through majority voting power, then control the generation of blocks and prevent other new nodes from entering system.

 Adversary can launch jamming attack to interfere with the message transmission in wireless networks.
-Jamming attack is a wireless denial of service attack that adversary prevents other nodes from using the channel to communicate by occupying the channel they are communicating on.
+Jamming attack is a denial of service attack that adversary prevents other nodes from using the channel to communicate by occupying the channel they are communicating on.
 The consensus process can be interrupted due to adversary launches jamming attack.
-Since block finalization requires votes from more than a half of nodes in system, it will not be able to complete the consensus process.
+Since block finalization （需要明确）requires votes from more than a half of nodes in system, it will not be able to complete the consensus process.
 Therefore, the performance and security of blockchain system will be halted by jamming attack.

 We design SWIB that can resistant both Sybil attack and jamming attack.
 Even an adversary launches attacks, blockchain system can still work and adversary cannot halt the consensus process.